DaWe35/image-router/README.md

 - CORS is enabled for cross-origin requests
 - API key is required for image generation

-# Google Vertex AI Imagen Setup
+# Google Vertex AI Setup

-To use Google Vertex AI Imagen models, you need:
+To use Google Vertex AI models (Imagen for images and Veo for videos), you need:

 ## 1. Environment Variables
 Add these to your `.env` file: